-- Each session format will be evaluated separately.
-The types of formats is available at http://www.intgovforum.org/cms/outline-of-session-formats-2016.
-Guidelines for each format will be developed by the WG. - Focus the criteria used for evaluation to the following: - 1.
+- Each session format will be evaluated separately. - Focus the criteria used for evaluation to the following: - 1.
 Relevance: Is the proposal relevant to Internet Governance and to the IGF main theme for that year?
-In other words: Does the proposal highlight the importance of the issue?

-- 2. Content: Is the proposal well thought out and does it cover enough aspects of the issue(s) of interest?
+In other words: Does the proposal highlight the importance of the issue? - Content: Is the proposal well thought out and does it cover enough aspects of the issue(s) of interest?
 Is the main Internet governance issue clearly spelled out?
 Background papers with the aim of informing the content are welcomed, but not a screening requirement. - 3.
 Speaker Diversity: Is the list of speakers diverse enough (in terms of gender, geography, stakeholder group, policy perspective, and/or persons with disabilities)?
 Are the speakers qualified to tackle the topic?
 Are there speakers from developing countries?
-Are there speakers/organizers who are first-timers? - 4.
-Format: Is the session description consistent with the format listed (for example, if the format is Debate, then does the proposal describe how the debate will be set up, with timings, etc., indicated; are all sides of the issues represented)? - Each reviewer will give a score from 1 to 5, with 5 being the best possible, on each criteria.
+Are there speakers/organizers who are first-timers?

+- 4. Format: Is the Workshop description consistent with the format listed (for example, if the format is Debate, then does the proposal describe how the debate will be set up, with timings, etc., indicated; are all sides of the issues represented)? - Each reviewer will give a score from 1 to 5, with 5 being the best possible, on each criteria.
 The system will calculate an average score for the proposal based on the four scores given.
-In order to provide feedback to proposers whose proposals have been declined, MAG reviewers should provide brief feedback to the proposers if the overall average score given is below 3. - Each proposal is to be randomly routed to 12 MAG members, 3 of each stakeholder group.
+MAG reviewers should provide brief feedback to the proposers if the overall average score given is below 3. - Each proposal is to be randomly routed to 12 MAG members, 3 of each stakeholder group.
 If an evaluator cannot do the evaluation for any reason (possible conflict of interest, lack of experience in topic, etc.), the evaluator can indicate that on the system, and the system can randomly route that proposal to another member within the same stakeholder group. - Given that the MAG gets around 250 proposals, and that each proposal will need 12 evaluations, this will be a total of about 3000 evaluations.
 This should average out to about 55 proposals per MAG member.
 Given that members of the different stakeholder groups are not equal, and that some evaluations will be re-routed, some members will end up with slightly more proposals than others.
-However, if this works out correctly, all members should end up with 55-60 proposals. - MAG members will still have access to the complete session proposal list, in case they wanted to seek a better understanding of the bigger picture of all the sessions proposed.
-This will be in view-only mode, with evaluation access given only to the sessions randomly routed to each member. - This process will be revisited and further refined in 2018.
+However, if this works out correctly, all members should end up with 55-60 proposals. - This process would be further polished in 2018.